yefremov/jsdom/lib/newapi1.md

   - `jsdom.fragment(html, options)` which returns a `DocumentFragment` resulting from parsing the HTML.
 (It is essentially equivalent to ``jsdom(`<template>${html}</template>`, options).window.document.body.firstChild.content``.)
   - `jsdom.jQuery(html, options)` which gives you back a `$` function for operating on the resulting DOM, similar to Cheerio.
   - `dom.insertScript(url)` (promise-returning)
-- Disable node locations by default, for performance gains?